janbrodhaecker/charge-finder-service/README.md

 Make sure you have Docker (also Docker-Compose) and Node.js installed.

 ## Setup
 Build the environment by executing `docker-compose build` in the root directory of this project.
+Use `docker-compose up` to run the project.

 ## API
 `/api/v1/stations` allows to perform a `GET`, `POST` and `DELETE`.